OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 # Known Limitations

-* Impersonation is not supported in  {{ spaceName  }}.
+* Impersonation is not supported in  <code class="expression">space.vars.SITENAME</code>.
-* Read Only fields in  {{ spaceName  }} will not be writable due to end system API limitations/behaviours.
+* Read Only fields in  <code class="expression">space.vars.SITENAME</code> will not be writable due to end system API limitations/behaviours.
   * E.g., Created date, Creator, Modified Date, Modified by, etc.
-* To load all the custom fields associated with the selected project and issue type in  {{ spaceName  }} mapping, there must be at least one entity present (of selected entity type in the given project of  {{ spaceName  }} mapping) in Jira.
+* To load all the custom fields associated with the selected project and issue type in  <code class="expression">space.vars.SITENAME</code> mapping, there must be at least one entity present (of selected entity type in the given project of  <code class="expression">space.vars.SITENAME</code> mapping) in Jira.
-  * In case, the above mentioned entity is not present in Jira, the fields associated with the create screen will only be loaded in  {{ spaceName  }} mapping.
+  * In case, the above mentioned entity is not present in Jira, the fields associated with the create screen will only be loaded in  <code class="expression">space.vars.SITENAME</code> mapping.
-* Custom look up field must be present on create/edit screen to perform value mappings in  {{ spaceName  }}.
+* Custom look up field must be present on create/edit screen to perform value mappings in  <code class="expression">space.vars.SITENAME</code>.
-  * If the field is not present in create/edit screen, advanced mapping needs to be configured in  {{ spaceName  }} to sync custom look up field values.
+  * If the field is not present in create/edit screen, advanced mapping needs to be configured in  <code class="expression">space.vars.SITENAME</code> to sync custom look up field values.
 * "Sprint Details" field will be synced based on the current state only.
 Its historic values will not be synced due to the end system API limitations/behaviors.
 * In Jira On-Premise, updating the mandatory "Sub Task Parent" link for the "SubTask" entity is not possible due to limitations in the REST API.
   * It is recommended to configure "Sub Task Parent" link with the settings, **Fail if not found** and no default link.
 It ensures that incorrect link associations are avoided during entity creation via integration.